 I am more precious and valuable than jewels.
 (Proverbs 3:15)

-With each faithful step I took, God revealed more of himself to me, and day by day, He pulled me further out of darkness and into the light.
+Getting out of bed is hard some days, but with each faithful step I take, God continues to reveal more of himself to me.
+Day by day He continues to pull me further out of darkness and into His glorious light.

 You see, there is a darkness but we don’t belong to it.
 And not only do we not belong to it, but it also has no authority over us.